 The fee for the band program is $550 for the school year, payable to your own school in installments or in full at the outset of the school year.
 Method books, materials, rehearsals, extra help and band music are all included.

 The instructor for the program is Mr. Geoffrey Schuh of Sheboygan Area Lutheran Schools Association.
 We play three concerts per year (a Christmas Concert, Spring Concert, and a concert at the SALSA Music Festival).
-We also perform in the Plymouth Memorial Day parade.
-To contact Mr. Schuh, please call (920) 892-8025 or e-mail him at firstname.lastname@example.org.
+We also do a Sheboygan County nursing facility tour in May.
+To contact Mr. Schuh, please call (920) 400-6629 or e-mail him at firstname.lastname@example.org.

 Practice Records: A practice record is given to each student at the beginning of the year on which a record of time spent practicing is kept.
 Parents are asked to be sure their child is filling out the record and to initial the record each week.
 Please be sure to be accurate, as grades are determined by practice, as well as class participation!